Email FacebookTwitterMenu burgerClose thin

 An irrevocable Medicaid trust is designed to help someone qualify for Medicaid without having to deplete their own assets.
 After creating the trust, they can transfer in enough assets to bring them below Medicaid’s caps.
 Once they have done that, assuming they have followed the rules, Medicaid will pay some or all of their nursing home costs.
 In this way, an irrevocable trust can protect assets from nursing home costs.

 Keep in mind that some people say it’s unethical to use trusts to shield your assets from Medicaid.
 Others believe it’s perfectly fine, considering the rules and laws set up around Medicaid.
-Ultimately, whether you use an irrevocable trust to protect your assets from nursing home costs will be based on your financial situation, as well as your thoughts and feelings on the ethics.
+Ultimately, whether you use an irrevocable trust to protect your assets from nursing home costs will be based on your financial situation, as well as your thoughts and feelings on the ethics of such a decision.

 Limits of Irrevocable Trusts

-Irrevocable trusts have a number of limitations that anyone planning to use one will want to keep in mind.
+Irrevocable trusts have limitations and related planning considerations that anyone thinking about using one should keep in mind.
 These include:

-• One-way transfer.
-Assets placed in the trust can’t be taken out of the trust for as long as the grantor of the trust is alive.
+• Permanent transfer: Assets placed in the trust generally cannot be taken back or used by the grantor once the trust is established.

-• Five-year limit.
-Assets must be transferred into the trust at least five years before the grantor seeks to acquire Medicaid eligibility.
-Irrevocable trusts can’t help at the last minute.
+• Five-year lookback for Medicaid: Assets usually must be transferred into the trust at least five years before applying for Medicaid to avoid penalties.
+Irrevocable trusts do not provide last-minute Medicaid planning solutions.

 Other Ways to Protect Assets from Nursing Home Costs